Your attitude to risk

 You need to achieve a balance between risk and potential reward that you are comfortable with.
 The riskier the asset, the greater the potential for high returns, but with this comes a greater probability that you could lose some or all of your investment.

-Higher risk assets offer a better chance of good returns in the long run, but with a lot more volatility.
-Lower risk investments such as fixed interest and cash mean less risk to your capital, but also less potential for achieving a higher return.
+Higher risk assets offer a better chance of good returns over the medium to long-term, but with a lot more volatility.
+Lower risk investments such as fixed interest and cash mean less risk to your capital, but also less potential for achieving returns on your investment.

 Risk rating

-We allocate a ‘risk rating’ to each of our funds to help you decide if they are suitable for your aims and attitude to risk.
+We allocate a ‘risk rating’ to each of our ILP sub-funds to help you decide if they are suitable for your aims and attitude to risk.
 There are five grades as follows:

-• Grade 1 – funds offering conservative return similar to money market rates
+• Grade 1 – funds offering low risk but low potential returns, similar to money market rates

-• Grade 2 – low-risk funds offering security and potential growth
+• Grade 2 – low-risk funds offering security but with slightly higher potential for growth than cash funds

 • Grade 3 – these funds take a balanced approach to investment by holding a diverse portfolio of assets